 Holland Town Center, which was built in the late 1980s and originally known as Manufacturers Marketplace, enjoyed initial success as an outlet mall.
 But as shopping patterns changed and more people began using the Internet to shop, outlet malls faded in popularity.
 The Town Center soon found itself with more vacant spaces than tenants.

 Enter SugarOak Holdings Inc., a Herndon, Va.-based real estate development firm that acquired the 215,000-square-foot Town Center last year from Horizon Group at a cost of more than $2.7 million.
 The company specializes in redeveloping former outlet malls into mixed-used properties.
-"Usually, (outlet malls) couldn't sustain themselves, as far as occupancy was concerned," said Andy Walsh, SugarOak vice president of sales and leasing.

 The company has had success redeveloping a former outlet mall northeast of Indianapolis into a mixed-used property, and Walsh believes the Town Center's location near U.S. 31 makes it an attractive property for redevelopment.
 "Locationally, it's fantastic," he said.